 Flirting is so often seen as exclusive to singletons and those looking for a little spice in their single lives.
 But healthy flirting is a wonderful way to keep the spark alive in a marriage or long-term relationship, especially if you’re in a long-distance relationship.

 Now, we mean flirting with your own spouse or partner, not someone else’s.
 If a married man is flirting with you, or your husband is flirting with another woman, that’s unhealthy flirting, a whole other story and your relationship probably needs professional help.
 If this is the case, feel free to reach out to Bonobology’s panel of counselors.

 Once your love story has completed a few years, it’s easy to forget the things you did to show how much you fancy each other.
 How to romantically flirt with your spouse isn’t something that’s often talked about often but it’s lovely to be able to flirt with someone you already know is yours.

 Flirty texts, telling your partner that a new pair of pants looks great on them, and kissing them for no reason are all great signs of healthy flirting.
-In fact, it’s unhealthy to let your relationship languish because you can’t be bothered to flirt anymore!
+In fact, it’s unhealthy to let your relationship languish because you can’t be bothered with casual flirtations anymore!

 5 Examples Of Healthy Flirting